gabepar123/extron-crt-control-dynamic/README.md

 ```

 When **Clear All Previous** is enabled, the command first sends `0*1!` through `0*{MAX_OUTPUTS}!` to clear every output before applying your new routing.
 This was a hack that I found, but if anyone knows of a better way feel free to send a PR!

+The command syntax is based on Extron's SIS (Simple Instruction Set) protocol.
+For full details on remote control commands and network communication, refer to **Chapter 4 (Remote Control)** of the [CrossPoint 450 Plus / MAV Plus Setup Guide](https://media.extron.com/public/download/files/userman/XP_450_64_SUG_A.pdf), which covers SIS commands, establishing Ethernet connections, connection timeouts, verbose mode, and accessing the unit's built-in HTML pages.

 ---